Application Deadline: January 15, 2014

-The Fiction Writing Department at Columbia College Chicago offers two degree options, which guide committed fiction writers to advanced achievement in the theory and practice of writing and the teaching of writing.
-The two-year MFA program in Creative Writing-Fiction focuses intently on the development of the student’s own work, while the three-year combined course of study (MFA/MA) encourages them to explore the relationship between writing and teaching.
+The Department of Creative Writing at Columbia College Chicago guides committed fiction writers to advanced achievement in the theory and practice of writing and the teaching of writing.
+The two-year MFA program in Creative Writing-Fiction focuses intently on the development of the student’s own work.

-The MA expands upon a pedagogy component introduced in the MFA Fiction program and brings hands-on practice teaching and enhanced credentials to the student’s portfolio.
-A substantive work of fiction in the form of a publishable-quality thesis results from both programs, and often serves as a point of entry into a career in writing, teaching, or publishing.
+A substantive work of fiction in the form of a publishable-quality thesis results from the Creative Writing-Fiction MFA program, and often serves as a point of entry into a career in writing, teaching, or publishing.

 Story Workshop© Approach